videlais/opentextbook-theme/_chapters/chapter1.md

 Inline code can be formatted like this: `const example = "hello world"`.

-Code blocks are also supported:
+Code blocks are also supported with copy-to-clipboard functionality:

 ```javascript
 function greet(name) {